-Enter the number of Arrests for each of the following crimes the buildings for property. hat occurred in or on Noncampus 5
+Enter the number of Arrests for each of the following crimes that occurred in or on Noncampus buildings for property.

-Do NOT include drunkenness or driving under the influence in Law Violations.
-Liquor
+Do NOT include drunkenness or driving under the influence in Liquor Law Violations.

 Number of Arrests

-Crime 2019 2020 2021
+Crime 2020 2021 2022

 a.
 Weapons: carrying, possessing, etc. 0 0 0

-h Drug ahuga vialationa 0 0 0

 b.
-Drug abuse violations U •
+Drug abuse violations 0 0 0

+c.
+Liquor law violations 0 0 0